Our energy use

 The Foreign and Commonwealth Office's measures to reduce energy consumption and costs, and carbon emissions

 We publish energy consumption data for our headquarters building once every 24 hours.
 The data shows the electricity consumed at the department’s King Charles Street building on Whitehall.
-It captures the energy required for heating, lighting and power.
-Due to a fault on our data collection equipment, gas and heat usage cannot currently be output in real time.
-We are investigating the cause of this and hope that the data will be restored by the end of December.
+It captures the energy required for electrical heating, lighting and power.
+Due to a technical issue gas and heat usage cannot currently be output in real time.

 See how much energy is being used for heating, lighting and power in the Foreign and Commonwealth Office headquarters building.

 To make FCO’s UK estate more energy efficient, we are:

 - diverting previously expelled warm air from tunnels to the Main Building atrium

 - installing Automated Meter Reading equipment to help identify energy saving opportunities

 - installing voltage regulation equipment in all our main sites

 - installing more LED and other energy efficient lighting and sensor controls across the UK estate

 - installing energy efficient equipment such as variable speed drives on fans and pumps